doitintl/iris3/README.md

       resources in all projects will need to be scanned) or just the types that need it  (Cloud SQL and Disks).
 Setting this to `True` may be useful for a first run, to label existing resources.
 * `app.yaml` lets you configure App Engine.
 See App Engine documentation.
+  * You can also change the secret token for PubSub here
 * See the `-c` switch discussed [above](#deployment) for disabling the on-event labeling a and relying on Cloud Scheduler cron.
 * `cron.yaml` lets you change the timing for the Cloud Scheduler cron scheduled labelings.